acloudsecninja/emu-ia-645-course/Lab3/eicar_test_lab.md

 # CAUTION #

 # THIS IS FOR TESTING ONLY.
-# This repo contexts should only be used in a responsible way and only in environments where you have explicit permission as this will replicate a "virus".
+- This repo contexts should only be used in a responsible way and only in environments where you have explicit permission as this will replicate a "virus".
-# Avoid using it in production or live environments.
+- Avoid using it in production or live environments.

-# CAUTION #
+- acloudsecninja - Professor Weber